claws1983/Keyword.jl/README.md

 Using the `_` symbol requires extra (run-time) overhead.

 ##TODOs
-+ There is a slight scoping issue with default (formal) arguments.
-See below.
 + Add test cases.
 + Improve error messages.
 + Clean up the code.